-India’s vaccination plan: Electoral rolls, 5-member teams, monitoring for adverse events
+India’s vaccination plan involves electoral rolls, 5-member teams, monitoring adverse events

 The health ministry in its operational guidelines stated that a vaccine will be offered first to frontline healthcare workers and to persons above 50.